hove-io/transit_model/src/documentation/gtfs_read.md

 # GTFS reading specification

 ## Purpose
-This document aim to describe how the [GTFS format](https://developers.google.com/transit/gtfs/reference) is read in the Navitia Transit Model.
+This document aims to describe how the [GTFS format](https://developers.google.com/transit/gtfs/reference) is read in the Navitia Transit Model.
 To improve readability of this document, the specification will describe the transformation of a GTFS feed into a [NTFS feed](https://github.com/CanalTP/navitia/blob/dev/documentation/ntfs/) (which is a bunch of csv files accordingly to the memory Navitia Transit Model).

 ## Introduction
 ### Prepending data